mbubel/burger/README.md

 # TITLE:
-Employee Tracker
+Eat-Da-Burger!

 # DESCRIPTION:
-This project will allow a user to add departments, roles, and employees to their rosters.
+This project will allow users to submit burger names and devour it!
-The user will also be able to edit the employee role accordingly and set salaries.
-It will also allow the user to edit employee roles.

 # TABLE OF CONTENTS:
 * [Title](#TITLE)